-Benefits of a Walk-In Tub
+Benefits of Choosing a Walk-In Tub

 Walk-in tubs can be as easy to enter and exit as some showers; no longer does a user have to climb over the side of a standard tub.
 “Walk-in tubs are safer and more comfortable than traditional bathtubs,” says Clay.
 “They feature low-entry doors, nonslip flooring, built-in seating, and safety grab bars to mitigate the risk of slips and falls.
 In addition, the safe, easy access can be a lifesaver for those with mobility issues.”

-Comfort and Better Hygiene
+Improved Comfort and Hygiene

 Bathing can become more challenging as we age or for those with a physical disability.
 Being able to bathe safely and more easily is a health benefit.
-Being able to maintain personal hygiene enables many seniors to age in place in their own homes.
+Being able to maintain personal hygiene enables many older adults to age in place in their own homes.
 Some models of walk-in tubs come with heated seats, neck rests, and other features for enhanced comfort.

 Walk-in tubs with water jets provide hydrotherapy.
 Jets target sore muscles and joints in the back, legs, and feet, hitting pressure points to relieve pain.

-Home Value Increase
+Increased Home Value